How is the National Trust run? Who makes the fundamental decisions that shape our future? As an influential volunteer, it could be you.

 - the intention to avoid conflicts of interest.

 These aims will be pursued in a manner proportionate to the nature of the positions to be filled.

 The Committees will ensure that appointment and election processes are:

 - conducted in an open and transparent way

 - applied in a fair, equitable, objective and impartial manner

 - designed to be thorough, robust and expeditious

 - applied consistently

 - fully explained and readily comprehensible.

-Here you’ll find information on current and future governance and non-executive opportunities.
+Here you’ll find information on current and future non-executive opportunities.